Ingredient Breakdown

 2. Dimethyl Sulfoxide (DMSO)

-Note: While DMSO has a long history of investigational and compounded use, it is not an FDA-approved drug for most consumer topical products.
-It is used here solely as a carrier to support the topical absorption of other ingredients, not as a treatment or medication on its own.
+Note: DMSO has a long history of laboratory and investigational use.
+It is not an FDA-approved drug for most consumer topical applications.
+In Catalyst, it is used solely as a formulation component and is not intended to diagnose, treat, cure, or prevent any disease.

 Santos et al., 2022 – DMSO as a transdermal carrier